Cash Flow Valuation

 PV (perpetuity) = Cash flow / interest rate

-Sometimes you will have an asset that has a certain cash flow and is expected to grow at x% into the future.
+Sometimes you will have an asset whose cash flow and is expected to grow at x% into the future.
 One example would be a stock of a large company (like Gillette) that is expected to grow at 3% forever.
-Another example would be a web site you have that has basically saturated the market but you expect the site to grow at 3% per year into the future based just on general internet growth.
 Here the formula for this scenario:

 PV = Cash flow / (interest rate - growth rate)